 Somehow wound up mostly blogging about sci-fi and fantasy and writing bullshit, with the occasional "this I gotta see" and "don't do that, you will die".
 Also this is my "cool stuff" pile, no sideblogs, no sorting, abandon all hope you who enter here.
 Art on banner is "Sphinx's Day Off" by Sandara (https://www.deviantart.com/sandara/art/sphinx-s-day-off-179426159).
 Art on avatar is "Lost Track" by Aron Wiesenfeld (https://aron-wiesenfeld.squarespace.com/2018).

-The Nameless Fanfic is a series of crossover fanfics for Time to Orbit: Unknown and The Murderbot Diaries.
+The Nameless Fanfic (AO3 series link) is a series of crossover fanfics for Time to Orbit: Unknown and The Murderbot Diaries.
 I post the rough drafts here as I write them, then edit them and post them on AO3.
-As of right now, I have stories 1 through 5 up on AO3, and I am working on the beginning of the last big story in this cycle.
-There are also standalone short stories from OC and other canon characters' perspectives, and a planned standalone that's between a short and a full-size novella.
+As of right now, I have stories 1 through 6 up on AO3, and I am working on the culmination of the last big story in this cycle.
+There are also standalone short stories from OC and other canon characters' perspectives.

 Most of the rough drafts for these stories can be found by going down The Nameless Fanfic tag, but as this has already grown...
 Unwieldy, below the cut you will find AO3 links and blurbs.
 Enjoy!